Bruno Barilli: Biography

-He was born in Fano in the region of Marche, Italy, but studied musical composition at the Arrigo Boito Conservatory at Parma.
-From there, he gained the position directing the orchestra at the Dirigentschule in Munich.
-There he married Danica Pavlović, descendant of the Karađorđević dynasty and cousin of the King Petar I of Serbia.
+He was born in Fano in the region of Marche, Italy, as the son of a Parmesan painter Cecrope Barilli and his wife, Anna Adanti.
+As a member of a noted family that, for centuries gave a lot of artists, he studied musical composition at the Arrigo Boito Conservatory at Parma.
+From there, he gained the position of conducting the orchestra at the Dirigentschule in Munich.
+There he married Danica Pavlović, descendant of the Karađorđević dynasty and second cousin of the King Petar I of Serbia.
 Together they had one daughter, Milena Pavlović-Barili, who became a prominent Serbian painter.

-Returning to Italy in 1910, Barilli composed the opera Medusa with libretto by O. Schanzer.
+Returning to Italy in 1910, Barilli composed the opera Medusa with libretto by Ottone Schanzer.
 In 1914, the opera was awarded at the MacCormick competition.
 Barilli wrote the music and libretto for the opera Emiral (1915), awarded a prize in a Roman competition judged by Giacomo Puccini.
-As an actor, he is known for performance in La Rosa (1921).
+As an actor, he is known for his performance in La Rosa (1921).

-But Barilli is known mainly for his prolific writing and editing as a music critic for numerous journals including La Concordia(1915–16); Il Tempo (1917–22);Corriere italiano (1923–24); Il Tevere (1925-33); Gazzetta del Popolo; Risorgimento liberale; L' Unità, and others.
+But Barilli is known mainly for his prolific writing and editing as a music critic for numerous journals including La Concordia(1915–16); Il Tempo (1917–22); Corriere italiano (1923–24); Il Tevere (1925-33); Gazzetta del Popolo; Risorgimento liberale; L'Unità, and others.
+He was a member of the editorial board of the Rome-based magazine La Ronda between 1919 and 1922.
 His essays, both on music and travel, have been published in collected form in books titled Delirama (1924); Il sorcio nel violino (1926); Il paese del melodramma (1931); Lo spettatore stralunato: cronache cinematografiche; Il sole in trappola: diario del periplo dell'Africa (1931); Il paese del melodramma; and Capricci di vegliardo among others.